octodns/octodns-constellix/README.md

 #### Records

-ConstellixProvider supports A, AAAA, ALIAS (ANAME), CAA, CNAME, MX, NS, PTR, SPF, SRV, and TXT.
+ConstellixProvider supports A, AAAA, ALIAS (ANAME), CAA, CNAME, MX, NS, PTR, SRV, and TXT.
 There are some restrictions on CAA tags support.

 #### Dynamic